 The most telling fact about Roger Corman’s House of Usher is how well it holds up to the film’s which will follow it in his cycle of Poe themed.
 It was after all his first foray into the world of Poe and yet the end result easily ranks high when compared the films which make Corman’s Poe film cycle.
 And in this humble reviewers opinion there is actually only one film that I would rank higher then House of Usher and that film would be The Masque of the Red Death.

-Extras for this release include a trailer for the film (2 minutes 30 seconds – anamorphic widescreen), a eleven minute audio essay about the film, a playful interview with actor Vincent Price from 1986 (11 minutes 26 seconds – 4:3 full frame), interviews with author Jonathan Rigby (32 minutes 58 seconds – anamorphic widescreen) and filmmaker Joe Dante (26 minutes 47 seconds – anamorphic widescreen) and a informative audio commentary with director Roger Corman.
+Extras for this release include a trailer for the film (2 minutes 30 seconds – 1080 Progressive Widescreen), a eleven minute audio essay about the film, a playful interview with actor Vincent Price from 1986 (11 minutes 26 seconds – 1080 Progressive 1.33:1 aspect ratio), interviews with author Jonathan Rigby (32 minutes 58 seconds – 1080 Progressive Widescreen) and filmmaker Joe Dante (26 minutes 47 seconds – 1080 Progressive Widescreen) and a informative audio commentary with director Roger Corman.